luona-dev/latestGPTs/README.md

 #### How to Report an Issue
 1. Create a New Issue: Go to the 'Issues' tab in our GitHub repository and click on 'New Issue'.
-2. Choose the Appropriate Template: We have different templates for different types of issues (e.g., bug reports, feature requests).
+2. Choose the Appropriate Template: We have different templates for different types of issues (e.g., knowledge discrepancies, test suggestions).
 Please select the one that best fits your issue.
 3. Fill Out the Template Completely: Provide as much information as possible.
 A well-documented issue is much easier for us to understand and address quickly.

 #### Key Information to Include:
 - **GPT Library and Version**: Always make clear which GPT and version you are talking about.
 - **Steps to reproduce** If a GPT gave you wrong advice / was missing knowledge, include the exact prompt that was not properly answered.
 Ideally along with a link to the conversation.
 - **Expected Behavior** Describe what you have expected.
 Ideally point to the **exact documentation** where the feature is described and the exact **version** that the missing feature  was introduced in.
 This greatly help us improve the knowledge file quickly.
 - **Actual Behavior**: Explain what was wrong about the answer that the GPT provided.